eliaslajimi/miniShell_/README.md

 The Minishell REPL is divided into a couple of funtions.
 The first one is the lexer.
 This one will use several simple utils and iterate through the string identifying key tokens.
 It'll then return a double pointer char to a parsing function.
 The parser has the same semantic, but this time identify the role of each token and assign it to a structure. once a separator is identify it passes on to a new structure and keep assigning each token to its specific role within its command table until a NULL flag is crossed.
-Once that is done, it will pass on to the executor which will iterate through each command table and apply its builtin with the correct redirection.
+Once that is done, it will pass on to the executor which will iterate through each command table and apply its builtin with the correct in/out/args/flags.
+#### Pipe
+forking in this project is used mainly to handle realtime multiprocessing with

 #### Troubleshoot:
 - 'exitr' exits regardless
--	semantic problem, pipe will change the mode `out` to the actual fd to which it wants to ouput.
-This creates a conflict if a redirection is applied in addition to pipe as the mode as already been changed to the output. [for ref: